Usually I’m flying in at the last second with Movies and Munchies. This time, I’ve had my recipe for weeks and I’m so excited to share it!

-In the bowl of stand mixer, combine the water, yeast, sugar, shortening, eggs, salt, and 2 cups of flour.
+In the bowl of stand mixer, combine the water, yeast and allow to proof for a minute or two.
+Add the milk, sugar, butter, eggs, salt, and 2 cups of flour.
 Beat with the paddle attachment until mostly smooth, about 2 minutes.

 Switch to the dough hook and gradually add the remaining 4 ½ cups of flour.
 Knead with the dough hook on medium-low speed until the dough pulls away from the sides of the bowl.
 If the dough is sticky, add up to ¼ cup additional flour.
 Turn the dough out onto a lightly floured surface and knead a couple times to form a smooth ball.
 Place the dough in a greased bowl and cover lightly with plastic wrap.
 Put in a warm place to rise until the dough is light and doubled; about 1 hour.

 In a medium bowl, stir together the flour and cornstarch.
 Cut the shortening into the flour completely so no lumps remain.
 Add the water and stir until a dough forms (I needed to add a little extra water).
 Turn out the dough and knead until smooth.
 Cover and set aside to rest for 20 minutes.